verhas/javageci/REFERENCE.md

 #### Registering generators

-After the source sets are defined code generator objects has to be registered so that the framework can call them, one after the other for all the source codes.
+After the source sets are defined code generator objects have to be registered so that the framework can call them, one after the other for all the source codes.
 To do that

 * `register(Generator ...)`

 has to be called on the call chain. `Generator` is the interface that all generators implement.
 The instantiation of the actual generators is up to the configuration.
-It is usually just creating the instance using the `new MyGenerator()` constructor, but in some cases it may be different if the generator can be instantiated in different ways.
+It is usually just creating the instance using the `new MyGenerator()` constructor, but in some cases, it may be different if the generator can be instantiated in different ways.

 One call can be used to register multiple generator objects, but it is also possible